-What's the best approach for a queer, glitter-forward professional to take when their boss routinely says "I have no idea what you are talking about”?
+What's the best approach for a queer, glitter-forward professional to take when their boss routinely responds to inquiries with "I have no idea what you are talking about”?

-Most recently, I posed a question in a meeting based on an e-mail we had both received.
+Most recently, I posed a question in a meeting with colleagues.
+The question was based on an e-mail the boss and I had both received.

 Him: “I have no idea what you’re talking about.”